Part 4 — The Copper Cloth

 “No.”

 He looked a bit hurt at that, but then Greg returned, and suddenly, the four of us were together, and it almost felt comfortable.
-Like when you’ve been assigned to a random group project in school, and you know it’s a weird mix, but you’re gonna have to make it work anyway.
+Like when you’ve been assigned to a random group project in school, and you know it’s a weird mix, but you also know you can make it work.

 “Alright, friends.
 We’ve been offered a sacred opportunity.
 A chance to free ourselves and bring glory to the kingdom.
 Both.
 At.
 The.
 Same.
 Time,” Greg whispered.

 “We’re gonna get promoted, Luther,” Greg declared.
-“This time for sure.”
+“For sure this time.”

 “‘We’re gonna take back the Copper Cloth.”